 As of early 2015, there are more than 1,200 B Corporations.

-Jockin Arputham is the president of the National Slum Dwellers Federation of India, which he founded in the 1970s.
-Often referred to as the “grandfather” of the global slum dwellers movement, Jockin was educated by the slums, living on the streets for much of his childhood with no formal education.
-For more than 30 years, Jockin has worked in slums and shanty towns throughout India and around the world.
-After working as a carpenter in Mumbai, he became involved in organizing the community where he lived and worked.
-He helped found Slum Dwellers International to help federations of slum and shack dwellers in more than 20 countries support and learn from each other.
+The Skoll Awardee: Often called the “grandfather” of the global slum dwellers movement, Jockin Arputham was educated by the slums, living on the streets for much of his childhood.
+After working as a carpenter in Mumbai, he became involved in organizing his community.
+In the 1970s, founded the National Slum Dwellers Federation of India, and later, helped to found Slum Dwellers International (SDI) so that federations of slum and shack dwellers in more than 20 countries could support and learn from each other.
 Federations share information on how to organize; how to engage in participatory planning; how to ensure women’s involvement in community participation, savings and credit; and how to access water and sanitation.
+SDI works to have slums recognized as vibrant, resourceful, and dignified communities — equal partners with governments and international organizations in the creation of inclusive cities.
+At the time of the Award, it had programs in nearly 500 cities, including more than 15,000 slum dweller-managed savings groups reaching one million people; and 20 agreements with national governments.
+It had helped nearly 130,000 families secure land rights.

 The World Resources Institute (WRI) and a group of more than 40 partners, including Imazon, have launched Global Forest Watch (GFW), an online forest monitoring and alert system that helps people everywhere to better manage forests.
 Global Forest Watch combines satellite technology, open data, and crowdsourcing to provide access to timely information about forests.